Lupin the 3rd: The Mystery of Mamo: Production

 The Mystery of Mamo was produced while the second Lupin III television series was being broadcast, and was created with the intention of making a film that was aesthetically and thematically faithful to Monkey Punch's original manga, as censorship standards of the time prevented such content being reproduced for TV animation.
 Due to an increased popularity of the first series, staff who had worked on that series were assembled to make the film.
 Yasuo Otsuka, who was animation director and character designer on that series, supervised the film's production.
 Sōji Yoshikawa, who storyboarded the first and last episodes of the first series, acted as director and co-writer of the screenplay.
 Atsushi Yamatoya, a writer and director of pink films who had written two episodes of the first series (and later the third animated Lupin film, Legend of the Gold of Babylon), also contributed to the script.
 Yuzo Aoki, a key animator for episodes 11 and 23 of the first series, was responsible for the angular, Monkey Punch-esque character designs seen in the film (he would later become noted for such work on Lupin III Part III and Legend of the Gold of Babylon).
 Tsutomu Shibayama, who was the character designer for the 1969 Pilot Film that had preceded the original series, was responsible for the layout.
 A relative newcomer in the film's production team was composer Yuji Ohno, who had provided the score for the second series.
 The main cast of the second series also resprised their roles for the film.

 Mamo was Tokyo Movie Shinsha's first full-length feature production.
 The movie was given a budget of 500 million yen, comparable to major live action films at the time and unheard of for an animated production.
 Production lasted for 15 months and involved 1,315 members of staff.
 The storyboard was 575 pages.
 62,000 cel sheets were used in the animation, compared to 5,000 cels used in an average half-hour TV animation.
 Oversized cels were used and filmed in a modified VistaVision process known as "Anime Vision", which allowed for a brighter and sharper picture for projection in theaters compared to a TV production.
 18,000 reference images were used for background and mechanical research, and 196 individual character drawings were created.

 Mamo's name is taken from the villain Kyousuke Mamo who had appeared in the manga and first TV series.
 His physical design was inspired by Swan, Paul Williams' character in the 1974 musical horror film Phantom of the Paradise, and represents a monster who is both a boy and an old man at the same time.
-Similarly, the characters of Special Presidential Aide Stuckey and Special Agent Gordon are parodies of Henry Kissinger and G. Gordon Liddy respectively.
+The characters Special Presidential Aide Starky and Special Agent Gordon are parodies of Henry Kissinger and G. Gordon Liddy respectively; the first three English dubs renamed the former "Gissinger".